Book of Ella Ch. 3: Comic (cont'd)

 Dane Aleksander, art director at Animat Habitat

 This article is continued from Chapter 3: Comic.
 We have reviewed the identity of a comic — the core elements that are inherent to the visual storytelling medium, which transcend any advancement of the art form.
 The second page of this two-page chapter shares a closer look at two core elements in comics: the panel and the type.

 The panel in a comic book functions as a stage for the artist to direct the point of view in each moment.
-The border of a panel acts as a peripheral field of view of the reader, and the shape of a panel outlined by the border – or the absence of a border – is an opportunity to establish the perspective of a scene in each moment.
+The border of a panel acts as a peripheral field of view of the reader, and the shape of a panel outlined by the border – or the absence of a border – is an opportunity to establish perspective for each scene.
 A narrow panel may evoke the feeling of limitation or confinement, whereas a wide panel may evoke the feeling of open space or escape.
 The shape of the panel in combination with perspective may be used to promote these primitive feelings because we are responsive to our environment.
-This directionality enables the artist to clarify activity in the story, orient the reader in place and time, and evoke an emotional response and so on.
+This directionality enables the artist to clarify action in the story, to orient the reader in place and time, and to evoke an emotional response and so on.
 There is an entire chapter about the frame in Comics and Sequential Art: Principles and Practices from the Legendary Cartoonist, in which Will Eisner shares a perspective of the comic panel in a literal context:

 “In comics, there are actually two frames: the total page (or screen, in digital comics), on which there are any number of panels, and the panel itself, within which the narrative action unfolds.
 They are the controlling devices in sequential art.”

 Daytripper (2010) Ch.
 1-3 © Fabio Moon, Gabriel Ba